frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 with resignation, but with hope and courage, leaving a great message for the whole of humanity through the virtues that he practiced.

-At the end of this recollection, you can tell Our Lady that we want to be a little bit more focused on her spouse during these hours and days.
+At the end of this recollection, we can tell Our Lady that we want to be a little bit more focused on her spouse during these hours and days.

 Our Lady and Our Lord must be very happy when they see us giving time and attention to St. Joseph, whom they love so much.
 They must be very